 Many countries are known for their love of a particular alcoholic beverage.
 The French and Italians have their wine.
 The Germans and Australians will often prefer to sip a pint.
 Then there’s Greek Ouzo, Caribbean rum and Japanese Sake.
 You don’t have to try them all at once, and it’s unfortunate that drunkenness ranks high on all “spot-an-American” pastimes.

-OK, we told you these were things to avoid if you don’t want to be spotted but American generosity is recognised, and appreciated, around the world.
+OK, we told you these were things to avoid if you don’t want to be spotted but American generosity is recognized, and appreciated, around the world.
 Most Asian and European countries pay their staff fair wages and workers don’t have to depend on tips to get by.
 That said, leaving something on the table will always get you a warm smile and being spotted as an American will be a good thing.